nodejitsu/handbook/content/faq/index.md

 You need to install your front-end dependencies before upload your snapshot, so, you need to run `bower install` just before make a deploy.

-We offer two additional script fields `predeploy` and `postdeploy` at package.json wich both run on your local machine.
+We offer two additional script fields `predeploy` and `postdeploy` at package.json which both run on your local machine.
 Just add the next to your package.json in the scripts section:

 ```
 {